RamonKaspar/MathPrompter/README.md

 For instructions on setting up a connection to an LLM API, please consult the `README.md` file located in the `llm_inference` directory.

+### Future Work and Enhancements

+While the current implementation of MathPrompter provides a foundational approach to solving algebraic questions, there are several enhancements and optimizations that can further improve its performance and functionality:

+1. **Parallelization of API Calls**:

+   - Implement parallel processing to handle API calls more efficiently.
+This could significantly speed up computations by making simultaneous requests.

+2. **Probabilistic Results Implementation**:
+   - Refine the result evaluation mechanism to return a probability along with each result.
+Currently, a consensus needs to be reached across all iterations for a result to be returned.

 ## Citing the Original Work

 This implementation is based on the following work: